apache/spark/docs/howto/add-new-role.rst

 .. image:: ../img/add-role.png
 .. image:: ../img/new-role.png

-The image shows a role which could only write to example_python_operator is created.
+The image shows the creation of a role which can only write to ``example_python_operator``.
+You can also create roles via the CLI using the ``airflow roles`` command, e.g.:

-And we could assign the given role to a new user using ``airflow users --add-role`` cli command.
+    airflow roles --create Role1 Role2

-Default roles(Admin, User, Viewer, Op) shiped with RBAC could view the details for every dag.
+And we could assign the given role to a new user using the ``airflow users --add-role`` CLI command.
+Default roles(Admin, User, Viewer, Op) shipped with RBAC could view the details for every dag.